pjmaninang/Brazilian-E-Commerce-SQL-Tableau-Project/README.md

 - Several product categories, such as security_and_services ($91) and fashion_childrens_clothes ($220), and cds_dvds_musicals($336) generate negligible revenue, indicating either minimal demand or potential issues with product visibility and availability

 ### State Comparisons

+- São Paulo is the clear leader in sales performance, generating $2.1 million in revenue from 41,106 orders—accounting for nearly half of both total revenue and total order volume.
+This dominance underscores the state’s critical role in the company’s market presence and highlights it as a key region for sustaining growth and implementing targeted retention strategies
+- The three states with the smallest customer bases—Roraima (44), Amapá (68), and Acre (80)—consistently generate minimal revenue across the sales periods.
+Their low customer penetration and limited sales contribution suggest untapped market potential that may require targeted marketing, localized outreach, or improved distribution channels to stimulate growth

 ## Recommendations